 Richmond is a food and beer destination.
 With over 20 breweries and a growing list of nationally acclaimed restaurants, there’s no doubt why Food and Wine Magazine touted Richmond as a “Culinary Powerhouse”.
 The growth of the tourism industry in Richmond is bringing Richmond’s “coolness” to a national stage.

 Historic Sites & Landmarks

-Richmond is home to about 40 museums, ranging from the 10th largest art museum in the country, the Virginia Museum of Fine Arts, to the American Civil War Center, the nation's first museum to interpret the Civil War from Union, Confederate and African American perspectives.
+Richmond is home to about 40 museums, ranging from the 10th largest art museum in the country, the Virginia Museum of Fine Arts, to the American Civil War Center, the nation's first museum to interpret the Civil War from Union, Confederate, and African American perspectives.
+Discover more.

-From historic theater venues that have been restored to their orginal beauty to new, state-of-the-art facilities, the city offers some of the best entertainment facilities in the country.
-These venues are able to book top talent throughout the year and the variety, from classical to underground, is what makes RVA a live entertainment hub.
+From historic theater venues that have been restored to their original beauty to new, state-of-the-art facilities, the city offers some of the best entertainment facilities in the country.
+These venues are able to book top talent throughout the year and the variety, from classical to underground, makes RVA a live entertainment hub.
+Discover more.